jungle-memory/gene-research/lymph-node-patterns/README.md

 The research is relevant because breast cancer patients who have lymph nodes containing many germinal centers generally have a better prognosis.

 The researchers will use your work to help improve their AI model that helps identify and predict the prognosis for breast cancer patients.

+How cool is that?!
+You look at images of real slides of cells and find germinal centers.

 ## Volunteer